Scalable Determination of Multipartite Entanglement in Quantum Networks: SUPPLEMENTARY NOTE 3: Fidelity criteria and classical upper bounds

 \subsection{Deriving $\mathcal{F}_{c}(N)$ from $\mathcal{F}_{n_{c}}(N)$}

-For a given $N$, we consider all cases where the classical nodes exist in the created network and define the maximum value of the calculated maximum fidelity $\mathcal{F}_{n_{c}}(N)$ as the classical fidelity upper bounds $\mathcal{F}_{c}(N)$.
-The classical fidelity upper bounds describe the minimum deviation between the $N$-node network with classical nodes and the ideal target state.
+For a given $N$, we consider all cases where the classical nodes exist in the created network and define the maximum value of the calculated maximum fidelities $\mathcal{F}_{n_{c}}(N)$ as the fidelity upper bound $\mathcal{F}_{c}(N)$.
+The fidelity upper bound describes the minimum deviation between the $N$-node network with classical nodes and the ideal target state.